ryanwhowe/websocket-workshop/README.md

 This is how the library can be "non-blocking" - we can publish a message whilst also waiting to respond to a call whilst at the same time handling incoming subscriptions.
 The event loop takes care of that for us.
+We do need to be careful to avoid calling blocking code (e.g. file_get_contents) inside a handler, as this will block all other callbacks until complete (this may be migitated if we use Fibers from PHP 8.2)

-Let's listen to what our JavaScript user is saying:
+Let's listen to what our JavaScript user is saying by also adding this code inside the on(open) callback:

 ```
 $topic = 'test';